 More Fantasy News

-Malnati closed with a one-under 69 on Sunday at the Charles Schwab Challenge to finish two-over and tied for 40th.
+Malnati carded a one-under 69 on Sunday at the Sony Open in Hawaii to finish tied for 14th place.

 Malnati surged into a tie for fifth place after a five-under 66 in the final round of the Shriners Hospitals for Children Open.

 Malnati had the round of the day with a nine-under 63 to finish in solo second at the Sanderson Farms Championship.